rweather/cat-technical-information/README.md

 code in the [src/kernel](src/kernel) sub-directory of this repository, annotated with some of my own notes to explain what is going on.

-I haven't been able to find the BASIC ROM's online anywhere.
-I have bits and pieces of the BASIC ROM's that I disassembled by hand back in the day, but not a complete set.
-If you have a Cat, then please dump the ROM's, put them on [bitsavers.org](http://www.bitsavers.org/) or [archive.org](https://archive.org/), and let me know.
+I wasn't been able to find the BASIC ROM's online anywhere.
+I had bits and pieces of the BASIC ROM's that I disassembled by hand back in the day, but not a complete set.
+Now that I have a working Cat, I will dump the ROM's at some point.

 ## Chip List